-The implications of these constraints are that this draft Tariff Rebalancing Application:
+The implications of these constraints are that this Tariff Rebalancing Application:

-- Cannot cause PoM to recover more revenue than it is already entitled to efficiently recover under the regulatory regime in any year of the port lease; and - Cannot cause the overall weighted average change in PoM's reference tariff schedule between 2020-21 and 2021-22 (or for any year out to 2037) to exceed the annual change in CPI.
+- Cannot cause PoM to recover more revenue than it is already entitled to efficiently recover under the regulatory regime in any year or regulatory period within the port lease; and - Cannot cause the overall weighted average change in PoM's reference tariff schedule between 2020-21 and 2021-22 (or for any year out to 2037) to exceed the annual change in CPI.

 The Tariff Rebalancing Application is not the process in which the ESC assesses PoM's efficient allowable aggregate revenue requirement.
 That process, which includes review of PoM's investments for prudency and efficiency, is separately administered through the annual tariff compliance statement and five-yearly ESC reviews of PoM's compliance with the Pricing Order.
-PoM does not consider that an additional, independent assessment of the prudency and efficiency of its capital expenditure program is necessary or appropriate in the context of a tariff rebalancing application.
+PoM does not consider that an additional, independent assessment of the prudency and efficiency of its capital expenditure program (which spans multiple regulatory periods) is necessary or appropriate in the context of a tariff rebalancing application.